firstdraft/appdev-lessons/lessons/ruby-conclusions.md

 ### Our Technical Reference vs. Google-Fu

-Much of what we covered in the previous sections is collected in the [Ruby technical reference][The One Ruby Reference].
+Much of what we covered in the previous sections is collected in the [The One Ruby Reference](https://chapters.firstdraft.com/chapters/774){:target="_blank"}.
 This is intended to be a quick reference of the classes and methods, and includes many things yet to come in the course.
 Nevertheless, it's very handy to keep open.

 At this point we have all the **building blocks**: